dakuang/tensorlayer/docs/user/tutorial.rst

     feed_dict.update( network.all_drop )
     sess.run(train_op, feed_dict=feed_dict)

-While, for validation and testing, we use slightly different way.
-All dropout, dropconnect, corrosion layers need to be disable.
+But for validation and testing we use a slightly different way.
+All dropout, dropconnect, corrosion layers need to be disabled.
-``tl.utils.dict_to_one`` set all ``network.all_drop`` to 1.
+``tl.utils.dict_to_one`` sets ``network.all_drop`` to 1.

 .. code-block:: python